Arnór Borg Guðjohnsen

-Arnór Borg Guðjohnsen (born 16 September 2000) is an Icelandic footballer who plays as a midfielder for Vestri, on a loan from FH.
+Arnór Borg Guðjohnsen (born 16 September 2000) is an Icelandic footballer who plays as a midfielder for FH.

 Club career

 Arnór signed for Welsh club Swansea City from Breiðablik in July 2017.
 He became a regular player for their under-18 Academy side.
 He suffered a series of injuries in April 2019, and was out of action for 7 months before returning to play in December 2019.

 In May 2020 he returned to Iceland to train, and signed for Fylkir in June 2020, after being released by Swansea.

 In September 2021 it was announced that he would transfer to Víkingur Reykjavík for the 2022 season.

 In 2023, he signed for Icelandic side FH on loan, and in 2024 made the transfer permanent.

 In April 2025, he joined Vestri on a loan.
 On 22 August 2025, he won the Icelandic Cup with Vestri.

 International career

 In September 2018 he was called up by the Icelandic under-19 team.